 2. Invite-only model

 The user quality of an app largely depends on its “seed users”.
 Clubhouse was introduced among entrepreneurs, investors, and celebrities in various industries at its first stage of development.
 The app would highlight the most active or celebrity users to encourage them to share more high-quality content, which then led to positive feedback and ensured the quality of upcoming content.

 Until now, Clubhouse has only the iOS version, and each user can generate only two invitation codes.
-Even a person with no interests would stay for half an hour, swiping to find out the “charm” of Clubhouse and what makes it so hard to get an entrance ticket.
-This is a pretty smart way to retain app users.
+Even a person with no interest would stay for half an hour, he would swipe to find out the “charm” of Clubhouse since it is hard to get an entrance ticket.
+What a pretty smart way to retain app users.

 3. “Fireside chat” style social community

-Because of Covid, thousands of conferences and events were canceled or switched to online.
-Apps like Zoom comes with limited social features, Twitter and Facebook are a bit less-specific for online interviews.
+Due to the pandemic, thousands of conferences and events were canceled or switched to online.
+Apps like Zoom come with limited social features, Twitter and Facebook are a bit less-specific for online interviews.
 As investor Rahul Vohra said in a Clubhouse talk, the app was released at the right time, it started just as the world stopped.

 Here are some shortcomings of Clubhouse:

 Since Clubhouse does not provide videos, text messages, or audio recordings, users will have to find ways to record important info.
 This feature can be considered as both a strength and a weakness.